mediamonks/frontend-coding-standards/README.md

 Every function or class should do **one thing** (and do it good).
 If it needs to do more than one thing, split it up.
 Keep your files, classes and functions small.
 It’s okay to have a file with just a single line.

 #### Pure functions
-Prefer writing pure functions, which means they do not manipulate the input arguments.
+Prefer writing pure functions, which means they do not manipulate the input arguments or reference/manipulate global state.
 This makes your code better scalable and testable.

 #### Separate Logic From Configuration